Machine-Learning-for-PIs/03b_exercise_cnn/README.md

 Open `src/mnist.py` and implement MNIST digit recognition with `CNN` in `torch`

-- *Reuse* your code from yesterday.
+- *Reuse* your code from the previous exercise on neural networks.
-- Reuse yesterday's `Net` class, add convolutional layers and pooling. `torch.nn.Conv2d` and `torch.nn.MaxPool2d` will help you.
+- Reuse the `Net` from the previous exercise, add convolutional layers and pooling. `torch.nn.Conv2d` and `torch.nn.MaxPool2d` will help you.